 Pursuant to 28 U.S.C. § 2243 issue an order directing the Respondents to show cause within 3 days why the writ of habeas corpus should not be granted;

 Order Respondents to produce to the Court and Petitioner any valid travel document for Petitioner in their possession;

+Order Respondents to produce to the Court and Petitioner evidence demonstrating their ability to execute a removal flight to Somalia in September 2020;

 Grant Petitioner a writ of habeas corpus directing the Respondents to immediately release Petitioner from custody on an Order of Supervision with any conditions deemed necessary pursuant to 8 C.F.R. § 241.5; and